Luis Garcia Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in the league.
+- The pitching staff for the Cardinals has a collective 8.4 K/9, which ranks 21st in the league.

-- The Cardinals' 4.45 team ERA ranks 21st across all MLB pitching staffs.
+- The Cardinals' 4.43 team ERA ranks 20th among all league pitching staffs.

-- The Cardinals surrender the fourth-fewest home runs in baseball (72 total, one per game).
+- Cardinals pitchers combine to give up 72 home runs (one per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.